kolkhis/tech-notes/linux/tools/systemd-systemctl.md

 WantedBy=multi-user.target
 ```

-Systemd waits for an event (new file, modification, etc.), then triffers the
+Systemd waits for an event (new file, modification, etc.), then triggers the
 `.service`.

 The actual event **is not passed to the service**.